Angular traveling waves of the high-dimensional Boussinesq equation

 \section{Abstract}

-Studied in this paper is the high dimensional Boussinesq equation.
-We show that this equation possesses new traveling waves with nonzero wave-speed (angular traveling waves) that have not been investigated before.
-We derive the properties of these waves and show that, contrary to its stationary unique solution, they are not positive, nonradial and do not decay exponentially.
-In addition, we use the variational, geometric approaches and combine them with the perturbation theory to show the orbital (in)stability and strong instability of traveling waves, generalizing the results of [Comm.
-Math.
-Phys., 118 (1988), pp. 15--29] and [J. Dynam.
-Differential Equations, 5 (1993), pp. 537--558] to these waves.
+This paper studies traveling waves with nonzero wave speed (angular traveling waves) of the high-dimensional Boussinesq equation that have not been studied before.
+We analyze the properties of these waves and demonstrate that, unlike the unique stationary solution, they lack positivity, radial symmetry, and exponential decay.
+By employing variational and geometric approaches, along with perturbation theory, we establish the orbital (in)stability and strong instability of these traveling waves.